Todin13/Api-Node/README.md

 Before running this application, you need to have the following software installed:

 Node.js: The JavaScript runtime for executing the application. \
-Redis: A fast, open-source, in-memory key-value data store.
+Redis: A fast, open-source, in-memory key-value data store. \

+And either have a linux OS like ubuntu or a bash terminal

 ## Installation and Setup
 Clone this repository to your local machine.\